TrickyFatCat/TrickyStatusEffects-old/README.md

 11. `MaxStacks` - maximum amount of stacks;
 12. `InitialStacks` - initial amount of stacks;
 13. `CurrentStacks` - current amount of stacks;
+14. `StacksReActivationBehavior` - determines how current stacks will be recalculated when the status effect was reapplied.
+    1. `None` - no changes;
+    2. `Custom` - by default do nothing, but can be overriden;
+    3. `Reset` - reset the current stacks to initial value;
+    4. `Add` - add delta stacks to current stacks;
+15. `DeltaStacks` - amount of stacks added per re-activation;

 #### Functions